buckaroogeek/unifi-pihole-doh-docker/README.md

 ============================================================================

 ## Description
+1 Dec 2023 update.
+Added compose.yaml which can replace docker-compose.yaml on systems with Docker Compose V2 (note compose V2 refers to the version of the software and is not the same as compose file format version 2).
+Compose V2 also supports an ```include``` attribute as of Compose V2.20.
+However, Synology DSM 7.2 currently provides Compose V2.0.9 so the include attributes are commented out.

 A docker-compose yaml file to manage a Unifi Controller service, a Pi-Hole service, and a DNS-Over-HTTPS client service for my home network.
 Also included is a supporting script for the docker host.
 Additional services may be included for development/testing (e.g. a local docker registry) or to support one of the other services (e.g. logs and mongo for the Unifi Controller).

-Version 2 of the Docker compose format is used because macvlan networks are not supported in version 3 as a network configuration at this time.
+In the ```docker-compose.yaml``` file Version 2 of the Docker compose format is used because macvlan networks are not supported in version 3 as a network configuration at this time.
 If compose format version 3 is required then the macvlan can be established via an external docker command.

 A separate bash script is provided that enables the docker host to have a direct network connection to the containers on the docker macvlan.
 See the technical notes below.
 See ./scripts/shim.sh for the script.